infodavid00/flc-typejs/README.md

-# typejs
+# f-typejs

 created by david flc

 # about

-typejs is a typechecker for javascript, when addedd in your project, it checks the value of your variables and ensures that it matches the type you defined for the variabe. it follows the syntax :
+typejs is a typechecker for javascript, when added in your project, it checks the value of your variables and ensures that it matches the type you defined for the variabe. it follows the syntax :

 ** let identifier = type(datatype, value); **